-8.20.16 Topics for the Honors Colloquium and other Honors courses shall be considered for General Education upon request of the Honors Program and Visiting Scholars Committee. #13-14-21, #15-16-13
+8.20.16 Topics for the Honors Colloquium and other Honors courses shall be considered for General Education upon request of the Honors Director and the Teaching, Advising, and Assessment Committee. #13-14-21, #15-16-13, #17-18-23

-8.20.17 The General Education Committee shall make recommendations to the Faculty Senate regarding implementation and administration of General Education and shall report periodically its evaluation of the General Education Program, including a review of the appropriateness of courses for General Education. #13-14-21, #15-16-13
+8.20.17 The General Education Subcommittee shall, through the Curriculum and Standards Committee, make recommendations to the Faculty Senate regarding implementation and administration of General Education and shall report periodically its evaluation of the General Education Program, including a review of the appropriateness of courses for General Education. #13-14-21, #15-16-13, #17-18-23

-8.20.30 General Education is only a portion of any undergraduate degree program.
+8.20.20 General Education is only a portion of any undergraduate degree program.
 Major and minor requirements along with electives contribute significantly to students' education.
 All programs should include in their curricula opportunities for students to develop further the skills that this General Education program addresses.
 As a consequence of the interaction between General Education and major programs, the University of Rhode Island expects that all programs will lead students toward: